-KPMG LLP, our independent registered public accounting firm, has audited our consolidated financial statements and the effectiveness of our internal control over financial reporting as of June 30, 2008.
+KPMG LLP, our independent registered public accounting firm, has audited our consolidated financial statements and the effectiveness of our internal control over financial reporting as of June 30, 2009.
 This report appears below.

-Changes in Internal Control Over Financial Reporting
+c) Changes in Internal Control Over Financial Reporting

-As previously reported in Item 9A of our Annual Report on Form 10-K for the year ended June 30, 2007 and in Item 4 of our reports on Form 10-Q for the periods ended September 30, 2007, December 31, 2007 and March 31.
-2008, we reported material weaknesses in our internal control over financial reporting (as defined in Rule 13a-15(f) and 15d-15(f) under the Exchange Act).
-As a result of those material weaknesses in our internal control over financial reporting, our principal financial officer concluded that our internal controls over financial reporting were not effective as of June 30, 2007.
+As previously reported in Item 9A of our Annual Report on Form 10-K for the year ended June 30, 2008 we reported material weaknesses in our internal control over financial reporting (as defined in Rule 13a-15(f) and 15d-15(f) under the Exchange Act).
+As a result of those material weaknesses in our internal control over financial reporting, our principal financial officer concluded that our internal controls over financial reporting were not effective as of June 30, 2008.
 Those material weaknesses included the following:

-- Inadequate and ineffective controls over the periodic financial close process; - Inadequate and ineffective controls over the accounting for transfers of customer installment and accounts receivables under receivable sale facilities; - Inadequate and ineffective controls over income tax accounting and disclosure; - Inadequate and ineffective controls over the recognition of revenue; and - Inadequate and ineffective controls over the accounts receivable function.
+- Inadequate and ineffective monitoring controls - Inadequate and ineffective controls over the periodic financial close process; - Inadequate and ineffective controls over income tax accounting and disclosure; - Inadequate and ineffective controls over the recognition of revenue; and - Inadequate and ineffective controls over the accounts receivable function.

-During the quarter ended June 30, 2008, no changes other than those in conjunction with certain remediation efforts described below, were identified to our internal control over financial reporting that materially affected, or were reasonably like to materially affect, our internal control over financial reporting.
+During the quarter ended June 30, 2009, no changes other than those in conjunction with certain remediation efforts described below, were identified to our internal control over financial reporting that materially affected, or were reasonably likely to materially affect, our internal control over financial reporting.

-Remediation Efforts
+d) Remediation Efforts

-We determined that the following material weakness (reported in our 2007 Form 10-K) was remediated as of June 30, 2008:
+We determined that the following material weakness (reported in our 2008 Form 10-K) was remediated as of June 30, 2009:

-Inadequate and ineffective controls over the accounting for transfers of customer installment and accounts receivables under receivable sale facilities.
+Inadequate and ineffective controls over the accounts receivable function